amigavision/amigavision.github.io/ntsc.md

 title: Pixel Aspect Ratios on the Amiga
 redirect_from: "/sachs/"
 redirect_from: "/par/"
-description: How we handle Amiga's special pixel aspect ratio in NTSC
+description: How we handle Amiga’s special pixel aspect ratio in NTSC
 ---

 The AmigaVision team cares deeply about preserving the correct aspect ratio for all games.
 That means going beyond just ensuring that games run in the correct variant of NTSC and PAL, but we also ensure that the Pixel Aspect Ratio — aka.
 PAR — is correct.
 A pixel on the Amiga was close to square (16:15) in European PAL resolutions on a CRT, but quite tall on United States NTSC displays (5:6).